 Asteroid Mining Corporation develops Satellites for Asteroid Mining

 UK-based startup Asteroid Mining Corporation develops a satellite to prospect near-earth asteroids (NEAs) as mining candidates.
 The startup provides a series of different spacecraft for prospecting, exploration, and extraction, with each craft performing a particular mission.
 Its proprietary dataset generated from its Asteroid Prospecting Satellite One (APS1) mission guides explorers to specific mining candidates.

 HEO Robotics utilizes Space-based Cameras for Asteroid Mining

-Australian startup High Earth Orbit Robotics combines intelligent control with space-based cameras to acquire high-quality imagery of satellites, space-debris, and resource-rich asteroids.
+Australian startup High Earth Orbit Robotics combines intelligent control with space-based cameras to acquire high-quality imagery of satellites, space debris, and resource-rich asteroids.
 This imagery is then useful for locating and observing asteroids for mining.
-The startup builds small satellites that operate in the High-Earth Orbit (HEO) to observe celestial bodies.
+The startup builds small satellites that operate in the high-earth orbit (HEO) to observe celestial bodies.

-9. Low-Earth Orbit (LEO) Satellites
+9. Low-Earth Orbit Satellites

-A Low-Earth orbit (LEO) is relatively close to Earth’s surface and is normally at an altitude of less than 1000 km but could be as low as 160 km above Earth.
+A low-earth orbit is relatively close to Earth’s surface and is normally at an altitude of less than 1000 km but could be as low as 160 km above Earth.
 Also, LEO satellites do not always follow a particular path around Earth.
 This means that there are more routes for satellites in the LEO.
 This makes it a feasible target for space companies.
-To this end, scientists develop relevant solutions and techniques to deal with LEO-related challenges, including communication systems and data management.
+To this end, startups develop relevant solutions and techniques to deal with LEO-related challenges, including communication systems and data management.

-SpaceAble provides a Decentralized LEO Satellite Inspection solution
+SpaceAble enables Decentralized LEO Satellite Inspection

 WARPSPACE develops an Optical Telecommunication Service for LEO Satellites